zig-republic/zig-republic/dagobah-charter.rst

     Location of the charter, the raid schedule, the latest Biever avatar, and charter updates between revisions.

 ``#dagobah_announcements``
-    Channel for officer announcements and orders.
+    Channel for announcements, orders, etc.

 ``#dagobah_chat``
     Channel for general chat.